EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 -----------

 On completion, a list of matching sequences is shown in order of E-value significance.
-Since identical peptides could be derived from different samples and runs, we use a unique hash sum (SHA256) as the sequence identifier.
-The mapping to UniProt identifiers and MGnify run/sample accessions can be switched on by selecting ‘Customise’ on the results page and checking the appropriate boxes.
+All sequences in the database have a stable MGYP accession.
+Additional columns, such as the mapping to UniProtKB identifiers, can be enabled by clicking 'Customise' on the results page and checking the appropriate boxes.

 .. figure:: images/sequence_search_result_custom2.png